compsecmonkey/Reading-List/README.md

 ## Cyber

+* We Are All Targets: How Renegade Hackers Invented Cyber War and Unleashed an Age of Global Chaos :heavy_minus_sign: Matt Potter
 * This Is How They Tell Me the World Ends: The Cyberweapons Arms Race ➖ Nicole Perlroth
 * The Hacker and the State: Cyber Attacks and the New Normal of Geopolitics :heavy_minus_sign: Ben Buchanan
 * Cult of the Dead Cow: How the Original Hacking Supergroup Might Just Save the World :heavy_minus_sign: Joseph Menn